dustinpfister/blog_posts/_posts/linux-echo.md

 With many of my real projects so far what is actually being piped in might be the full body of text of a blog post that is actually being piped in via another script.
 Also the script that I am piping into does something more than just convert that text to hex, but this is the basic idea never the less.

 ## 3 - The deal with a backslash

+One of the options of the Linux echo command is the -e option that can be used to enable the processing of backslashes as a way to inject certain characters.

 ```js
 let spawn = require('child_process').spawn;